bitwangyuchen/CFMamba-code/README.md

 ## 4. Evaluation
 1. Evaluate our pre-trained CFMamba model on our SDM dataset.
-The results will be saved in 'output', and the visualized results will be saved in 'visual'.
+The results will be saved in 'output' folder, and the visualized results will be saved in 'visual' folder.

 ```shell
 python test_sdm.py

 ```

 2. Evaluate our pre-trained CFMamba model on the OMSIV dataset.
-The results will be saved in 'output', and the visualized results will be saved in 'visual'.
+The results will be saved in 'output' folder, and the visualized results will be saved in 'visual' folder.

 ```shell
 python test_omsiv.py